 A Job Talk with Recent College Grads

 The job market may have improved over the past year or so, but for recent college grads, it may still offer some challenges.
 The good news is that you’ve spent your time studying and working hard to earn your degree and have built the useful research skills necessary to find the right job.
-There are also several resources that can help you put your best foot forward:
+Several resources can help you put your best foot forward:

 There are plenty of resources online for layout and design, just make sure you match it to what is expected in your industry.

 There are many design options for resumes so check around in your field of study to see what is most appropriate.
 Also, today’s readers often scan text rather than read it in-depth.
-Provide employers with textual cues that help them understanding your skills and experience, like adding titles, subtitles and bulleted lists that are easy for them to find information.
+Provide employers with textual cues that help them understand your skills and experience, like adding titles, subtitles, and bulleted lists that are easy for them to find information.

 Portfolio.
-For certain fields like fine arts, technical arts and communications, a portfolio is a requirement and there are plenty of free sites where you can create one.
+For certain fields like fine arts, technical arts, and communications, a portfolio is a requirement and there are plenty of free sites where you can create one, such as Wix.
 You don’t need a massive selection of work for an HR specialist to look through, two or three examples of your best work are better than publishing a bunch of mediocre work.
 You may even want to take some time to rework or improve some of your past projects now that you have a bit of time on your hands.

 Remember, a reader’s time is usually limited so you need to capture their attention quickly.
 Generally, you have two minutes to hold anyone’s attention so consider how much time it takes for a prospective employer to peek at videos and scan through your work.
 Also, make sure you limit any fancy animations or sounds so as not to distract from your work.